JoyPeter-Atule/alx-system_engineering-devops/0x00-shell_basics/README.md

-List files, hidden files in current parent and boot directory
+list files including hidden files in all directories